bocoup/web-platform-contribution-guide/src/testimonials.rst

 **1. Tell us about the role you play in web standards work - what, where, and how are you contributing?**

+I am one of the editors of the HTML standard.
+I have contributed in particular to images, video, form controls, rendering, and the HTML parser.

 I try to improve interoperability between browser engines, and at the same time address web developers' pain points and improve accessibility.

-I analyze web compatibility by researching HTTP Archive, identify pain points for web developers, design solutions, discuss with implementers to understand their requirements, write specification prose, write conformance tests, review specification changes and tests, find, report, and sometimes fix bugs in specifications and implementations.
+I analyze web compatibility,
+identify pain points for web developers, discuss with implementers to understand their requirements, design solutions, write specification prose, write conformance tests, review specification changes and tests, find, report, and sometimes fix bugs in specifications and implementations.

-I am one of the editors of the HTML standard, in particular images, video, form controls, rendering, the HTML parser.

 **2. How did you first get into web standards work?**